This fantastic Guest blog post about: Finding the Best Architecture Graduate Program for YOU was written by Architect John Maternoski

 Branding and consistency matter—in school applications, school presentations and reviews, job applications, and professional presentations.
 Start early, and keep the habit up.

-Spend a ton of time on your portfolio.
-Your resume, letter of intent, GRE score, and all your other submission materials are important.
+Spend a ton of time on your portfolio, resume, letter of intent, GRE score and all your other submission materials are important.
 Let’s face it, though: Architects are visual creatures, and a portfolio is the best way to quickly get a sense of who you are.
 Make it look professional, and most importantly, make it a representation of who you are.
 Because it is.

-When schools review portfolios, they frequently have a team reviewing hundreds of them over the course of just a few short hours.
+When the admissions committee reviews portfolios, they frequently have a team reviewing hundreds of them over the course of just a few short hours.
 They spend seconds reviewing them, then toss them onto three different piles: Yes, Maybe, and No.

 You want to be on the top of the Yes pile.
 Make it happen by taking the time to do it right.
 For more tips, check out Michael LaValley’s, Definitive Guide to an Epic Architecture Portfolio, Parts One, Two, and Three.

 The Bottom Line With Finding School of Architecture

 While these pieces of advice should be helpful, they’re just the tip of the iceberg.
 Other factors are personal, such as financial questions and family matters.
 Grad school is a big decision and a big commitment.
 It’s a game changer.